Island Peak Climbing

 - Lunch dinner in Kathmandu.

-- Climbing boots.
+- Personal Climbing gears

 - All Bar bills and personal expenses( phone call, laundry service, battery recharge, bottle of water, hot water, shower, pot of tea, coffee etc.